 When it comes to mood, there are so many outside environmental factors that contribute.
 However, knowing how you handle situations at the core is always a great way to prepare yourself for situations that may arise.
 I tend to not handle stressful environments well, but knowing that my genetic makeup is predisposed to this, it allows me to take a breath, calm down, and handle the situation in the best way possible rather than becoming overwhelmed by stress. -Kenna Vaughn, Senior Health Coach

 The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
 We also use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, and subject cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.* Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico

-The information herein on "DNA Mind: Mood Regulation" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "DNA Mind: Mood Regulation" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.